 Charlotte Talks: Get Moving!
 New Guidelines Show Benefits Of Even Small Amounts of Exercise

 Most of us don't get enough exercise.
 But new federal guidelines have good news for all of us – even short bursts of activity can make a difference.
-We examine that.
+Just in time for your New Year's resolutions, guest host Alex Olgin examines that.

 Americans don't get enough exercise.
 Many of us spend our days bound to desks with little time to get to the gym.
 We know we need to exercise more – but how much do you really need?
-There's good news in the new federal guidelines on physical activity released last week – everything counts.
+There's good news in the new federal guidelines on physical activity released in November – everything counts.

 Even short bursts of exercise can provide benefits from disease prevention to improved cognitive function.
 Since exercise is now viewed as medicine, some doctors even prescribe physical activity to their patients.